 Mima Kirigoe is a singer who leaves her trio to become an actress, a career move that angers her fans, who prefer to see her as the pop idol.
-Plagued by self-doubt and tormented by humiliating compromises, she begins to be stalked, in her waking and sleeping moments, by an alter ego who claims to be "the real Mima", until she collapses into madness as her coworkers are brutally slain around her.
+Plagued by self-doubt and tormented by humiliating compromises, she begins to be stalked.
+In her waking and sleeping moments, she faces her alter ego who claims to be "the real Mima."

 Arsene Lupin III is the grandson of the master thief Arsene Lupin.
 With his cohorts Daisuke Jigen and Goemon Ishikawa XIII and his love interest Fujiko Mine, he pulls off the greatest heists of all time while always escaping the grasp of Inspector Koichi Zenigata.

 After a nuclear holocaust tears the world apart, mankind is forced to the harshness of not only the oppression of others who are much more powerful, but the dead earth which seems to be getting worse with every passing moment.
 But a savior has risen from the ashes, a man who will defeat those who would torment the weak and make the world a livable place once more: a man named Kenshiro.